Bet on Nevada online: BetMGM Promo

 Ready to place your bet?
 Click here to sign up and get in on the action with BetMGM Sportsbook.

-Looking to use BetMGM to make a bet?
-Signing up is simple.
-Just grab your computer, phone, or mobile device, along with a method of payment for your first deposit.
-Then follow our link, and the BetMGM site or app will take you through the sign-up process.
+Never used BetMGM before?
+Getting started is easy.
+To sign up, all you need is a computer or mobile device, plus a method of payment for your first deposit.
+Just follow our link, and the BetMGM site or app will walk you through the sign-up process.

 How to bet on the moneyline and spread

-Spread betting, like wagering on the Wolf Pack at -11.5, is a little more complicated.
-However, in certain situations, it can provide a bigger payout.
-In this case, the -11.5 means that the Wolf Pack must win by at least 12 points to "cover the spread."
-If the Wolf Pack don't win by at least 12 points, or lose the game outright, then the Falcons will "cover" the spread, making them the correct pick.
+A spread bet, such as betting on the Wolf Pack at +4.5, is a bit more complicated, but it can offer a better payout or better chance to cash in with a win.
+In this case, the +4.5 means that the Wolf Pack must win, tie, or stop the Lobos from winning by five or more points to "cover the spread."
+If they don't, the Lobos would be considered the team that "covered" and would be the correct choice.

 Other bets you can make

-Looking for a simpler way to bet on a game?
-Try wagering on the over/under (or point total).
-Simply pick whether you believe the combined score of both teams at the conclusion of the contest will be higher or lower than the over/under.
-That's all there is to it.
-If you, say, bet $10 on the over (with odds of -105), you'd get back $20 if the final score is higher than the set point total.
+An easier way to bet is to wager on a game's over/under (or point total).
+All you have to do is pick whether you believe the combined score of both teams will be higher or lower than the set "total" at the end of the contest.
+It's that simple.
+As an example, let's say you bet $10 on the over (with odds of -110).
+If you pick correctly, you'd get back $19.

-There are lots of other ways to bet, too.
-You can wager on game props (will Nevada win the race to 10 points?), parlays (combining picks from different games to multiply your potential winnings), and more.
-For more details on the many different ways you can wager, check out the BetMGM app and website.
+Plus, there are lots of other ways to play, like game props (will Nevada make it to 10 points first?), parlays (combining picks from multiple games to multiply your winnings), and more.
+For more details on the many ways you can play, check out the BetMGM website and app.

 Get a special bonus if you sign up for BetMGM Sportsbook using our link.

-Please note: Not all offers are available in all areas, and they are subject to change.
-Visit the BetMGM website or app for full details, terms, and conditions.
+Not all offers available in all areas and are subject to change.
+See the BetMGM website or app for full details, terms, and conditions.
 You must be 21+ to bet.

 © 2023 Data Skrive.
 All rights reserved.